-Andrew Rigie is the Executive Director of the New York City Hospitality Alliance, an association representing restaurants and nightlife venues throughout the five boroughs.
+Andrew Rigie is the Executive Director of the New York City Hospitality Alliance, an association serving and representing restaurants and nightlife venues throughout the five boroughs, and the CEO of the Impact Foundation, a charitable organization working to support a thriving, diverse and resilient restaurant and nightlife community by serving emergency meals to people in need, offering culinary scholarships, industry education, and more.

 Andrew was born into the hospitality business, working at his family’s third generation bakery in Queens, NY.
 He later “got his apron dirty” by working multiple positions within the industry before joining the New York State Restaurant Association in 2004.
 There he recruited members, was a grassroots organizer, and provided resources and consulting services to restaurant operators, including its Nightlife Association chapter that represented bars and nightclubs.
 In 2009, Andrew took the helm of the 80+ year old Association's New York City operations as its Executive Vice President.